MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 10. Choose the **OK** button.
 The **Cash Receipt Journal** page now shows the entry in the **Applies-to Doc.
 Type** and **Applies-to Doc.
 No.** fields.
 11. Post the cash receipt journal.

-## <a name="to-apply-a-payment-to-multiple-customer-ledger-entries"></a>To apply a payment to multiple customer ledger entries
+## To apply a payment to multiple customer ledger entries
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Cash Receipt Journal**, and then choose the related link.
 2. Choose the **Edit Journal** action.
 3. On the first journal line, enter the relevant information about the entry to be applied.